kennethassogba/Demeter/README.md

 - [x] Fix how to launch clang-tidy locally and on action.
 - [ ] Add a Logger (spdlog, or nanolog or fmtlog) and std::format.
 - [ ] Use doctest for unit tests in c++ and python.
+- [ ] Doc style (eg doxygen) and the way to generate it automatically.
 - [ ] Maybe switch to include/demeter, src, src/binding, test, extra directory structure
 - [ ] Add -Werror flag
 - [ ] Setup gcc analizer.